ThalesGroup/cva6-eclipse-demo/README.md

 | 2 micro-USB cables    |	               |       |
 | Ethernet cable        |                  | required for Linux application debugging       |

-You will need to connect both the UART and the FPGA micro USB connectors to your development machine.
+You will need to connect both the UART and the JTAG micro USB of the Genesys 2 to your development machine.

 ## Software requirements

 ### Vivado 2020.1

 You will need Vivado 2020.1 to generate the hardware bitstream.
-Vivado is also needed to program the bitsream onto the GenesysII board. ~~After installation, if you want to regenerate the bitstream, the GenesysII board's configuration files need to be installed.
+Vivado is also needed to program the bitsream onto the Genesys 2 board. ~~After installation, if you want to regenerate the bitstream, the GenesysII board's configuration files need to be installed.
 You can find them here :~~

 ### Buildroot